MaximilianIsing/Civle/docs/privacy-policy.md

 ## Contact Us

-If you have questions about this Privacy Policy, please contact us through the appropriate channels.
+If you have questions about this Privacy Policy, please contact us at maximilianbising@gmail.com.

 ## Third-Party Services